 HR apps for Microsoft Teams that boost employee engagement

 Engaged workforce, great culture, successful business.
 For HR Directors, that’s the dream.
 You want to create somewhere people love to work, where support and development are at the centre.
 And where the business consistently grows as a result.
 But getting there won’t be easy.
 So you’ll need three things.
 Microsoft Teams to facilitate collaboration and communication.
 Fantastic managers who value their people and understand employee engagement.
-And HR apps for Microsoft Teams that make driving engagement simple.
+And the Weekly10 HR app for Microsoft Teams that make driving engagement simple.

 Employee engagement doesn’t need to be complicated.
 It’s based on great communication.
 And that comes from effective managers, supported by simple technology.
 You already use Microsoft Teams, so it makes sense to implement an HR app that integrates with it.
 And at the same time, you can create a culture where engagement's part of the day-to-day, not just a one-off annual event.
 So, to make your employee engagement dream a reality, you need to review:

-- Why great managers are essential for employee engagement
+• Why great managers are essential for employee engagement

-- Moving away from traditional employee engagement surveys
+• Moving away from traditional employee engagement surveys

-- Why HR apps that integrate with Microsoft Teams are critical
+• Why HR apps that integrate with Microsoft Teams are critical

 The manager role in employee engagement